gabrielpdsilva/RPGPlus/README.md

 - [ ] Fix problems of styling on Draft Screens
 - [ ] Generate names using firestore
 - [ ] Keep user logged in, unless he decides to logout
-- [ ] Edit the roll dice system to be like as described in Use Case Description
 - [ ] Edit the preferences screen to be like as described in Use Case Description

 #### Bugs to be fixed: